satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Over the last decade, scientists, institutions, publishers and funding agencies have made tremendous strides in the way scientific research is disseminated and accessed.
-With the advent of open-access journals as well as the growing availability of articles freely available online (e.g., PubMed Central, arXiv.org, faculty websites), scientists face an expanding volume of scientific literature.
-Given the massive influx of scientific publications, an objective, thorough and timely evaluation of research becomes essential.
-However, the increasingly interdisciplinary nature of research, high volume of submissions and limited time and availability of expert reviewers have resulted in high variability in the quality and timeliness of the review process.
-The current review process for scientific publications is fraught with many problems that undermine the pace, validity, and credibility of science.
-These problems
+With the advent of open-access journals as well as the growing availability of articles freely available online, scientists face an expanding volume of scientific literature.
+Peer review is the primary means of evaluating the quality and validity of this literature.
+The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.

+These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged;
+there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.

+In this article, we raise five problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
+We propose that an effective means for implementing these changes would be to enhance current code review systems for software development to support article review.

-include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged; there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.
+These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged;
+there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.
 To address these problems, we propose an open review process that draws on the ideas, experience, and technologies developed to support code review in open source software projects.

 Keywords: distributed peer review, code review systems, open-source software development